-All Directors are encouraged to participate in continuous professional development to develop and refresh their knowledge and skills as required by the Code.
-To assist the Directors, the Company Secretary recommends them to attend relevant seminars at the cost of the Company.
-Relevant reading materials are also identified by the Company Secretary.
-Each member of the Board has also provided a record of training to the Company, which is set out on page 47 of this Annual Report.
+All Directors are encouraged to participate in continuous professional development to enhance their knowledge and skills as required by the Code.
+To assist them, the Company Secretary recommends relevant seminars, which the Company covers.
+The Company Secretary also identifies relevant reading materials.
+Each Board member has provided a record of their training, details on page 47 of this Annual Report.

-All new Directors receive a comprehensive, formal and tailored induction upon their appointments to the Board with the key objective of assisting them in understanding their duties and responsibilities for being a Director, the Company's business, risks, governance and Board and committee dynamics.
+All new Directors receive a comprehensive, formal and tailored induction upon their appointment to the Board.
+The key objective is to assist them in understanding their duties and responsibilities as Directors, the Company's business, risks, governance, and Board and committee dynamics.

 The Company appointed Mr. Alexandre Emery as an INED and Mr. Mats Berglund as a NED with effect from 2 January 2024.
-Each of Mr. Emery and Mr. Berglund had on 28 November 2023 and 30 November 2023 respectively received legal advice from qualified solicitor as regards to the requirement under the Listing Rules that are applicable to them as a director and the possible consequences of making a false declaration or giving false information to the Stock Exchange.
-Each of them confirmed that they understood their obligations as a director of a listed company.
+In accordance with Rule 3.09D of the Listing Rules, each of Mr. Emery and Mr. Berglund had on 28 November 2023 and 30 November 2023 respectively obtained legal advice from a firm of solicitor qualified to advise on Hong Kong law as regards to the requirement under the Listing Rules that are applicable to them as a director of a listed issuer and the possible consequences of making a false declaration or giving false information to the Stock Exchange.
+Each of them has confirmed that they understood their obligations as a director of a listed company.